vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Argument:** `attrOrProp (optional)`

 - **Modifiers:**
-  - `.prop` - Used for binding DOM attributes.
+  - `.prop` - Bind as a DOM property instead of an attribute. ([what's the difference?](http://stackoverflow.com/questions/6003819/properties-and-attributes-in-html#answer-6004028))
+  - `.camel` - transform the kebab-case attribute name into camelCase. (supported since 2.1.0)

 - **Usage:**